Best electric commuter bikes in 2025: ebikes for commuting, shopping and riding around town

 • Cons: Off-road tyres ill-suited to tarmac

-The Merida eSpresso CC 675 EQ is a competent electric bike with a great spec, including a Shimano motor which delivers stacks of smooth assistance.
+The Merida eSpresso CC 675 EQ is a competent electric bike with a great spec, including a Shimano motor that delivers stacks of smooth assistance.

 Comfort comes from the well-judged geometry and plush contact points.